jeromlu/st/README.md

 4. `st-ligatures-scrollback-20251007-0.9.3.diff` - This must come AFTER
     scrollback.
 It should be compatible with scrollback options above.
     `sudo pacman -S harfbuzz` a requirement.
+    [!NOTE] I decided not to include this patch.
-5. Color/brightness ptches (these should come afte functionsl):
+5. Color/brightness patches (these should come afte functionsl):
     1. `st-bold-is-not-bright-20190127-3be4cf1.diff` - nicer visual.
     2. `st-no_bold_colors-20170623-b331da5.diff` - prerequisite for solarized.
     3. `st-solarized-both-20220617-baa9357.diff` - adding both dark/light,